Taking someone out on a first date can be one of the most anxiety-inducing experiences out there – especially if it’s someone you really fancy.

 Sign up to Match to start dating today

-Whether you’ve taken a break from dating and you’re getting back into the game or if you’ve not really dated before, Match is here to help you get started and get some first dates in your diary.
+Whether you’ve taken a break and you’re getting back into the game or if you’ve not really dated before, Match is here to help you get started and get some first dates in your diary.

 What to know before you go on a first date

 From first date ideas to how to troubleshoot the most common first date problems, learning what to do on a first date can be as simple as watching a short video or reading an article.
 But what do you do before you go on a first date?

 A simple and obvious first step to a first date.
 Plan where to go and when.
 For some people, coffee is the ideal first meeting place, for others the allure of a bar in the evening is impossible to resist.

 It’s important that you do something you’re comfortable with – or something that’s still fun even if you’re not great at it!
 Picking a location or activity that’s a little off-the-beaten-path can be the best option sometimes, taking someone to experience a new activity is definitely a way to be memorable.